Skip to main content

 We have different age categories for un-agented authors/illustrators.
 Go to the corresponding age category for your pitch and add it there.
 If you are agented, you have the “Agented Pitches” tab, with the age categories divided out there.
 Go to the tab, then page of the age category that corresponds with your pitch.
 Illustrators, go to “For Illustrators” and post your bio in the agented or un-agented pages accordingly.
 If you post your portfolio, you are posting your work as an illustrator and cannot also post a project.
 If you’d rather post a project, then please don’t also post in the illustration section.

 An agent/editor/publisher commented on my pitch.
-Should I submit to them or contact them via Twitter?
+Can I reply back to them?

 Can I pitch more than one manuscript?